glarmer/MONK-E_Original/README.md

 # Hoobabot Remastered
-A general use discord bot
+A general use discord bot.
+This is a temporary readme.

 **Features:**
 - Can tell you what bin week it is in Swansea